 Sheena Sood launched abacaxi in 2013 channeling the tropics – the sun, surf, and lush flora and fauna – to create a unique urban-island aesthetic.
 After adventures in India, Brazil, Ecuador, Guatemala, and beyond, Sheena has been influenced by many strong cultural forces. abacaxi unites playful, modern cuts with the charm and intricacy of traditional textiles, to create wearable pieces that exude confidence and brilliance.

 Born literally from a suitcase of vintage embroideries brought back to NYC from Rajasthan, abacaxi is about honoring where we came from while celebrating the present moment.

-We create limited edition capsule collections every few months that can be mixed and matched with previous styles—easy, comfy, eye-catching separates you can wear and layer throughout the year.
+We create limited edition capsule collections every few months that can be mixed and matched with previous styles— separates and statement pieces you can wear and layer throughout the year.
 Rather than following the now outdated fashion calendar, we make items to keep with you throughout the seasons and likely for years to come.
 Clothing you’ll want to take with you on an island getaway, or wear during your urban everyday.